 Cardigan Mountain School offers its students myriad opportunities to develop leadership skills in class and in sports, as well as in other extracurricular activities.
-These opportunities include Senior Leadership, the School Senate, and the Jobs Program.
+These opportunities include Senior Leadership, the Student Senate, Peer Tutoring, and the Jobs Program.

-The School Senate reviews policies that affect students’ lives.
-Although the senate is an advisory body, there are times when their ideas help determine operating policies.
-The School Senate is made up of the school leader, the assistant school leader, the class president from each grade level, the elected senators from each grade level, a faculty advisor, and the dean of student life.
+The Student Senate reviews policies that affect students’ lives, taking efforts to improve the school community for all.
+Although the Senate is an advisory body, there are times when their ideas help determine operating policies.
+The Student Senate is made up of the school leader, the assistant school leader, the class president from each grade level, the elected senators from each grade level, a faculty advisor, and the dean of student life.
 Four additional members are elected from within the Senior Leadership group.